Search

 Considering the location of the Data Center is critical.
 Power distribution equipment can be used in rows, racks, rooms, and even modularly.
 For rack based PDUs, there are two types of configurations to consider: vertical or horizontal.

-The form factor can be tailored to fit most rack heights and are installed at the back or side of the rack enclosure, so these do not take up critical equipment-mounting space inside the rack.
+Vertical PDUs: The form factor can be tailored to fit most rack heights and are installed at the back or side of the rack enclosure, so these do not take up critical equipment-mounting space inside the rack.

-Horizontally mounted PDUs are installed within the rack U space and sit horizontally in line with your IT equipment.
-Typically, horizontal units take up 1U or 2U of rack space
+Horizontal PDUs: Horizontally mounted PDUs are installed within the rack U space and sit horizontally in line with your IT equipment.
+Typically, horizontal units take up 1U or 2U of rack space and have 8-16 outlets.

 What Type of Power Supply Will I Need?